[React.js] - Part 2. Folder Structure in React + TypeScript with Vite

 These files contain the global and component-specific styles.

-This file lists files and folders that should be ignored by Git, such as node_modules/
+This file lists files and folders that should be ignored by Git, such as node_modules/, .env, and build artifacts.

 This file contains ESLint configuration for linting your code, helping to enforce coding standards and catch potential issues.